terra-money/LocalTerra/README.md

 </p>

 <p align="center">
-Instant, zero-config Terra blockchain and ecosystem.
+An instant, zero-config Terra blockchain and ecosystem.
 </p>

 <br/>

 ## What is LocalTerra?

-LocalTerra is a complete Terra testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file, designed to make it easy for smart contract developers to test out their contracts on a sandboxed environment before moving to a live testnet or mainnet.
+LocalTerra is a complete Terra testnet and ecosystem containerized with Docker and orchestrated with a simple `docker-compose` file.
+LocalTerra is designed to make it easy for smart contract developers to test out their contracts in a sandboxed environment before moving to a live testnet or mainnet.

-LocalTerra comes pre-configured with opinionated, sensible defaults for a standard testing environment.
+LocalTerra comes pre-configured with opinionated, sensible defaults for standard testing environments.
 If other projects mention testing on LocalTerra, they are referring to the settings defined in this repo.

-The advantages of LocalTerra over a public testnet are that:
+The advantages of LocalTerra over a public testnet:

-- world state is easily modifiable
+- Easily modifiable world states
-- quick to reset for quick iterations
+- quick to resets for quick iterations
-- easy to simulate different scenarios
+- easy simulations of different scenarios
-- validator behavior is controllable
+- Controllable validator behavior

-## Requirements
+## Prerequisites

 - [Docker](https://www.docker.com/) installed and configured on your system
 - [`docker-compose`](https://github.com/docker/compose)